General Degree Requirements

 In recognition of the interdisciplinary nature of the work performed by MS-ACMS graduates, at most 9 credits of coursework outside of ACMS may be counted towards the degree.
 The ACMS Director of Masters Programs must approve courses outside of ACMS for degree credit.
 It is the student’s responsibility to obtain permission to enroll in a course from the offering department.
 Students should be aware that courses in the Mendoza College of Business are restricted to students enrolled in that college.

 All students, regardless of specialization, are expected to complete ACMS 60849 Intermediate Probability, or ACMS 60850 Applied Probability.
-Most students will complete both classes.
+If a student wishes to complete both classes, ACMS 60849 should be taken before ACMS 60850.

 In order to receive any graduate degree from the University of Notre Dame, the student must complete the program of study with at least a 3.0 GPA.
 Other policies for graduate students are found in the Graduate Academic Code (https://graduateschool.nd.edu/assets/281195/gs_academic_code.pdf.

 Specific Course Recommendations

 MS-ACMS offers specializations in Applied Statistics, Applied and Computational Mathematics, Predictive Analytics and Actuarial Science.
 These specializations are designed to guide students’ studies to some depth within an area, and prepare them for certain careers.
 Recommended courses for each specialization are as follows.
 Other classes may be added to the curriculum over time.
 Most classes are only offered once a year, and some of these classes may not be offered every year.
 We expect all students to consult with the Director of Masters Programs when selecting classes.